Al Alburquerque: 2014–2015

-On January 24, 2015, Alburquerque and the Tigers avoided arbitration agreeing on a one-year, $1.725 million contract.
-Alburquerque pitched a career-high 62 innings out of the bullpen in 2015, posting a 4–1 record and 4.21 ERA.
+On January 24, 2015, Alburquerque and the Tigers avoided arbitration agreeing on a one-year, $1.73 million contract.
+Alburquerque pitched a career-high 62 innings in relief in 2015, posting a 4–1 record and 4.21 ERA.
 He shared the major league lead in balks, with four.

-On December 2, 2015, the Tigers announced they would not tender a contract to Alburquerque, making him a free agent.
+On December 2, 2015, the Tigers non-tendered Alburquerque, making him a free agent.

 Los Angeles Angels

 On January 19, 2016, Alburquerque signed a 1-year, $1.1 million contract with the Los Angeles Angels.
 On March 29, the Angels optioned Alburquerque to the Triple-A Salt Lake Bees.
 In two games with the Angels, he appeared in two innings, posting a 4.50 ERA.
 He was designated for assignment on May 21.
 He was released on August 13.

 Seattle Mariners

-The Seattle Mariners signed Alburquerque to a minor league contract on August 23, 2016.
+On August 23, 2016, Alburquerque signed a minor league contract with the Seattle Mariners.
+In 6 appearances for the Triple-A Tacoma Rainiers, he logged a 6.00 ERA with 6 strikeouts across 6 innings pitched.
+Alburquerque elected free agency following the season on November 7.